lisatitshall/sunny-street/README.md

     - Number of unique patients helped (one person can be listed across multiple years)
     - Number of activities run
     - Map of where activities have run
-    - Average activity duration
+    - Total / Average activity duration
-    - Total medical consults (maybe combine different types of consultations in one visual)
-    - Total nursing / paramedic consults
-    - Total patient conversations
-    - Total patients turned away
+    - Bar chart showing number of activities by program
+    - Bar chart showing number of patients by age and housing status
   - Services
     - Bar chart showing number of activities by quarter (any trend by program, filter to remove partial quarters/years)
     - Line chart showing conversations over time - mental health, suicide preventation, substance use, health education, medication and total (patients)